lennymalard/melpy-project/README.md

 ## Errors

-In this section, we’ll explore together where to look to identify errors that are not raised by the library.
+In this section, we will explore together where to look to identify errors that are not raised by the library.

 First of all, I recommend clearing your console to avoid overlapping old and new variables, as many errors can stem from this.